 Vaughn College offers several of its academic and technical courses through distance learning.
 Vaughn uses cutting-edge technologies to bring the college classroom directly to you.
-To find out more about distance learning, email online@vaughn.edu or call 1.866.6VAUGHN, ext.
-215
+Visit the distance learning website at www.vaughn.edu/distancelearning.cfm for further details or contact the admissions office at 1.866.6VAUGHN, ext.
+118.